Identifiability of Deep Polynomial Neural Networks: Main results

 Note that, due to the connection between the identifiability of hPNNs and the neurovarieties presented in \Cref{prop:identifiability_implies_dimension}, a direct consequence of \Cref{cor:identifiability_pyramidal_nets} is that the neurovariety $\neurovar{}$ has expected dimension.
 This settles a recent conjecture presented in \cite[Section~4]{FinkRWY25-expressiveness}.
-This implication will be explained in detail in \Cref{sec:3-4-links_neurovarieties}.
-Moreover, \Cref{cor:gen_generic} shows that the set of architectures that are identifiable for any $r_\ell \ge 2$ is much larger than those with non-increasing layer widths, as illustrated in the following corollaries.
-We first tackle the case of bottleneck networks.
+This implication is explained in detail in \Cref{sec:3-4-links_neurovarieties}.

+Instead of seeking conditions on the layer widths for a fixed (or minimal) degree, a complementary perspective is to determine what are the smallest degrees $r_\ell$ such that a given architecture $\d$ is finitely identifiable.
+Following the terminology introduced in \cite{FinkRWY25-expressiveness}, we refer to those values as the \textit{activation thresholds for identifiability} of an hPNN.
+An upper bound is given in the following corollary: \begin{corollary}[Activation thresholds for identifiability] For fixed layer widths $\d = (d_0,\ldots,d_{L})$ with $d_{\ell}\ge 2$, $\ell =0,\ldots,L-1$, the hPNNs with architectures $(\d,(r_1,\dots,r_{L-1}))$ are finitely identifiable for any degrees satisfying

+\end{corollary} Note that due to \Cref{prop:identifiability_implies_dimension}, the result in this corollary implies that the neurovariety $\neurovar{}$ has expected dimension.
+This means that $(2 d_\ell - 1)$ is also a universal upper bound to the so-called \emph{activation thresholds} for hPNN expressiveness introduced in \cite{FinkRWY25-expressiveness}.
+The existence of such activation thresholds was conjectured in \cite{KileTB19-NeurIPS} and recently proved in \cite[Theorem~18]{FinkRWY25-expressiveness}, but the for a \textit{quadratic} in $d_\ell$ bound (our bound is \textit{linear}). \begin{remark}[Admissible layer sizes] The possible layer sizes in a deep network are tightly linked with the degree of the activation.
+For example, for $r_\ell=2$, identifiability is impossible if $d_{\ell} > \frac{d_{\ell-1}(d_{\ell-1} +1)}{2}$ (for general $r_\ell$, a similar bound $O(d_{\ell-1}^{r_\ell})$ follows from a link with tensor decompositions \cite{landsberg2012tensors}).
+Therefore, to allow for larger layer widths, we need to have higher-degree activations. \end{remark}

+It is enlightening to consider the admissible layer widths when taking into account the joint effect of layer widths and degrees.
+By doing this, \Cref{cor:gen_generic} can be leveraged to yield identifiability conditions for the case of bottleneck networks, as illustrated in the following corollary.

 \begin{corollary}[Identifiability of bottleneck hPNNs] Consider the ``bottleneck'' architecture with